MicrosoftDocs/VBA-Docs/api/Excel.QueryTable.WebFormatting.md

 ## Example

-This example adds a new Web query table to the first worksheet in the first workbook, imports all of the Web page formatting applied to the data, and then refreshes the query table.
+This example adds a new Web query table to the first worksheet in the first workbook, imports all of the web page formatting applied to the data, and then refreshes the query table.

 ```vb